zerolawtech/SFT-Protocol/docs/security-token.rst

 The constructor takes the following arguments:

-.. method:: SecurityToken.constructor(address _issuer, string _name, string _symbol, uint256 _totalSupply)
+.. method:: SecurityToken.constructor(address _issuer, string _name, string _symbol, uint256 _authorizedSupply)

     * ``_issuer``: The address of the ``IssuingEntity`` associated with this token.
     * ``_name``: The full name of the token.
     * ``_symbol``: The ticker symbol for the token.
-    * ``_totalSupply``: The initial total supply of tokens to create.
+    * ``_authorizedSupply``: The initial authorized token supply.

-    The total supply of tokens is assigned to the issuer at the time of creation, with a ``Transfer`` event logged to show them as moving from 0x00.

     After the contract is deployed it must be associated with the issuer via ``IssuingEntity.addToken``.
 Token transfers are not possible until this is done.

+    At the time of deployment the initial authorized supply is set, and the total supply is left as 0.
+The issuer may then mint tokens by calling ``modifyTotalSupply`` directly or via a module.
+See :ref:`security-token-mint-burn`.

 Constants
 =========